 - The child continues to have a stuffy nose for a long run, which might be due to an allergy or hay fever.

-- If the baby has abnormal breathing
+- Baby has abnormal breathing

 In this procedure, saline water is used to moisten and loosen the dried mucus.
 A thin suction tube connected to a suction device is inserted gently into the baby’s nostrils till it touches the back of the throat.
 This induces coughing and brings the mucus to the back of the throat.
 Suction is carried out to clear the mucus, and once the passage clears, the tube is pulled out gently from the baby’s nostril.
 The procedure is repeated as required.
 Frequent suctioning may lead to mild bleeding in the nose or swelling inside the nose.
 In such cases, a neo sucker or smaller suction tube may be used.

-Conclusion: Use of simple home remedies should be effective in most cases to help ease your baby of a stuffy nose.
+Use of simple home remedies should be effective in most cases to help ease your baby of a stuffy nose.
 If it doesn’t improve, consider using a nasal spray or an aspirator.
 In case of persistent snot, consult your paediatrician at the earliest.